 In addition, coworking helps companies to become an attractive brand or become an attractive brand again.
 It also boosts the employer branding because coworking is about improving the working experience by stimulating interactions and creating an atmosphere of identity in a place where people want to belong.

-Source: “Why coworking works” keynote by Vanessa Sans at the World Workplace Europe conference 2018 in Barcelona.
+Source: “Why coworking works” keynote by Vanessa Sans at the World Workplace Europe conference (IFMA Europe) 2018 in Barcelona.

 Featured imaged provided by Spaces.